The structure of the local time of Markov processes indexed by Levy trees: Construction of a measure supported on Lg

 So to conclude we need to prove both:

 Let us start showing (i).
-We are going to apply similar techniques to the ones used in the proof of the special Markov property of Theorem \ref{Theo_Spa_Markov_Excur_P}.
+We are going to apply similar techniques to the ones used in the proof of Theorem \ref{Theo_Spa_Markov_Excur_P}.
 In this direction, we work under $\mathbb{P}_{0,y,0}$ and we fix $r,\epsilon>0$.
 Now, recall the definition of $\gamma^{D_r}$, $\sigma^{D_r}$ and $\rho^{D_r}$ introduced in Section \ref{subsection:specialMarkovProof} (keeping in mind the fact that here we work with $(\rho,\overline{W})$) and set